20 indicators from FRED

 Percent

 The unemployment rate stands at 4.3%, down 2.3% from last month.
 This historically low rate means most people who want jobs can find them.
-The 7.5% year-over-year change represents a significant shift worth monitoring.
+The year-over-year trend of up 2.4% from a year ago suggests gradual but meaningful movement.

 latest